What Is Bulimia?

 - Calluses on your knuckles or backs of your hands from making yourself vomit

 - Gaining and losing weight often.
 Your weight is usually in the normal range, but you may be overweight.

 - Dry skin, and dry and brittle nails

 - Eating uncontrollably, followed by purging.
 The National Institutes of Health says you have bulimia if you do this at least twice a week for 3 months.

 - Food rituals, like eating only a certain food, chewing more than necessary, or not allowing foods to touch

 - Skipping meals or eating only small portions during meals

 - Feeling out of control

-- Vomiting or abusing laxatives or diuretics to try to lose weight
+- Vomiting or abusing laxatives, diuretics, enemas, or other medications to try to lose weight

 - Using the bathroom frequently after meals